What is Google Lens?

 Find out more information

-If you’re on holiday and admiring some fascinating architecture, or have an inkling to know more about a beautiful piece of artwork, Google Lens can run a search that will bring up numerous websites on the topic.
+If you’re on holiday and admiring some fascinating architecture, or are itching to know more about a beautiful piece of artwork, Google Lens can run a search that will bring up numerous websites on the topic.

 Listen to text